masslight/terraform-provider-oystehr/docs/resources/fhir_resource.md

 - `data` (String) The FHIR resource data in JSON format.
 - `type` (String) The FHIR resource type (e.g., Patient, Observation).

+### Optional

+- `managed_fields` (Set of String) A set of fields to be managed by the provider.
+This is used to restrict updates to only the specified fields.
+Defaults to an empty set, which means all fields are managed.
+- `removal_policy` (String) The removal policy for the FHIR resource.
+Valid values are 'delete' and 'retain'.
+Defaults to 'delete'.

 ### Read-Only

 - `id` (String) The ID of the FHIR resource.